shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 ## Synchronization and channel changes

 The server is authoritative for time.
-Creating or changing a session resolves the schedule again at that instant and seeks into the selected media item.
+Creating or changing a session resolves the schedule at the end of the configured startup-buffer interval and seeks into the selected media item.
 Consequently, viewers joining the same channel see approximately the same point; their difference is bounded by startup and segment latency.
 The web client periodically fetches `now`, displays progress using the returned server